-In the year 2018, the Self-assessment was conducted between July and November, and was made internally by the Bank with the support of the Corporate Affairs Secretariat B.U. and by Starclex - the law firm Studio legale associato Guglielmetti to perform the relevant operational activities (the "Consultant").
+In the year 2019, the Self-assessment was conducted between September and November, and, as in the previous year, it was carried out internally by the Bank with the operational support of the Corporate Affairs Secretariat B.U. and Starclex - the law firm Studio legale associato Guglielmetti (the "Consultant").

-The Bank has already used and takes advantage of the services rendered by the Consultant, inter alia, assisting the Corporate Affairs Secretariat B.U., and the Board of Directors, and in the preparation of Diversity Policy of the BoD, based also on the results of the Self-assessment process carried out in the year 201812.
+The Bank has already used and takes advantage of the services rendered by the Consultant, inter alia, assisting the Corporate Affairs Secretariat B.U., and the Board of Directors, and in the preparation of Diversity Policy of the BoD, based also on the results of the Self-assessment process carried out in the year 201821.